 If you like dividend investing, Dividend.com offers premium reports you can use to focus on dividend growth investing.
 This option is different than many of the other stock investing newsletters on this list.

-I personally think dividend investing will become popular in late 2020 as people clamor for yield.
+I personally think dividend investing will become more popular as investors clamor for yield they cannot find with investment-grade bonds..

 Research tools include Dividend.com’s favorite dividend stocks to invest in, in-depth research reports, and key dividend reports including upcoming ex-dividend dates and 40+ years of company dividend history.